Restaurant website design

 More than half of adults search for their next restaurant online.
 Here’s how to create a website that’ll turn them from online browsers into in-house diners

-However, while well-run restaurants owe a lot to being bricks and mortar, there's still much to be gained from having a digital presence.
+Well-run restaurants owe a lot to being bricks and mortar, but there's still much to be gained from having a digital presence.
 According to the Pew Research Centre, 51% of adults search for their next restaurant choice online.

 Important features of a restaurant website

 Website builders offer a smorgasbord of templates to suit a variety of restaurant types.
 It can be challenging to choose just one, but as long as you bear in mind that beautiful restaurant website design must include the following, you can’t go far wrong.

 The essential information

 Hungry customers don’t want to waste any more time than necessary browsing websites before choosing a restaurant.
 You need to make it as easy as possible to find out the essential information, or else risk losing them.

 - What’s on the menu (more on this below)

 - The address of the restaurant (with a link to Google maps)

 - Contact details (i.e. phone and email) and social media links